-The upgrade or downgrade must be supported by the MySQL NDB Cluster versions involved.
-See the following sections in the MySQL NDB Cluster manuals for lists of allowed upgrades and downgrades:
+- The upgrade or downgrade must be supported by the MySQL NDB Cluster versions involved.
+See the following sections in the MySQL NDB Cluster manuals for lists of allowed upgrades and downgrades: - For MySQL NDB Cluster 8.0: See Upgrading and Downgrading NDB Cluster. - For MySQL NDB Cluster 7.5 and 7.6: See Upgrading and Downgrading NDB Cluster.

-- For MySQL NDB Cluster 8.2: See Upgrading and Downgrading NDB Cluster. - For MySQL NDB Cluster 8.0: See Upgrading and Downgrading NDB Cluster. - Both the versions you upgrade or downgrade to and from must be supported by the version of MySQL Cluster Manager you are using.
+Both the versions you upgrade or downgrade to and from must be supported by the version of MySQL Cluster Manager you are using (for example, upgrade from MySQL NDB Cluster 7.4 to 8.0 must be performed manually, because MySQL Cluster Manager no longer supports MySQL NDB Cluster 7.4).